jkomoros/boardgame/TUTORIAL.md

 		//... one move type configuration elided ... auto.MustConfig(
 			new(MoveHideCards),
-			with.HelpText("After the current player has revealed both cards and tried to memorize them, this move hides the cards so that play can continue to next player."), ),
+			moves.WithHelpText("After the current player has revealed both cards and tried to memorize them, this move hides the cards so that play can continue to next player."), ),
 		auto.MustConfig(
 			new(moves.FinishTurn),
 		),
 		auto.MustConfig(
 			new(MoveCaptureCards),
-			with.HelpText("If two cards are showing and they are the same type, capture them to the current player's hand."), ),
+			moves.WithHelpText("If two cards are showing and they are the same type, capture them to the current player's hand."), ),
 		auto.MustConfig(
 			new(MoveStartHideCardsTimer),
-			with.HelpText("If two cards are showing and they are not the same type and the timer is not active, start a timer to automatically hide them."), ),
+			moves.WithHelpText("If two cards are showing and they are not the same type and the timer is not active, start a timer to automatically hide them."), ),
 	)
 }